MAKE BOLDERBOULDER YOUR BEST 10K

 + Buddy up on driving: Drop offs are located near the start line at two separate points: The right lane of westbound Arapahoe Ave. between 38th St. and 30th St, or on the northbound 28th St. Frontage Road between Colorado Ave. and Arapahoe Ave.

 + Parking: Parking near the finish line is available on the CU campus south of Colorado Ave. and Regent Drive.
 Race day rates are $20 per vehicle, and it's a one-mile warm up to the start area.
 Limited parking is also available near the start area.
 Click here see all the available routes to the race and parking options.
+If you would like to pre-purchase a University of Colorado parking pass for the lot at Regent & Colorado Ave., click here.

 Sure, this is Boulder.
 And sure, the BolderBOULDER is the largest collection of elite runners outside of the Summer Games.
 But last year we welcomed over 55,000 runners of all shapes, sizes and speeds in more than 90 waves.
 That means whether you’re looking to walk, amble, trot, jog, or set a personal record, there’s a place for you.